akando42/next-map/public/content/posts/10-07/index.md

 ![Saint Petersburg Women](https://storage.googleapis.com/spykman-world/saint_petersburg_women.png)

-Russian expansion to the East results in Russian becoming the largest country in Europe and the World with abundances of farming land, minerals, oil and gas resources.
+These early Russian expansion via superior mobility first via horses then the Siberian railway to the East results in Russian becoming the largest country in Europe and the World with abundances of farming land, minerals, oil and gas resources.
 Abundance of minerals and talents allow Russia to have an advanced heavy industry that is capable of producing large industrial machineries and weapons.
 Until the modern day, only Russia and United States posseses all energy, food and defense security with both countries do not need to import fuel, food and weapons from a foreign nation.

 ![Russian Oil Export](https://storage.googleapis.com/spykman-world/daily_oil_output_norway_vs_opec.png)

-### Siberian Stockpile of Nuclear, Chemical and Biological and the Russian WMD Lever
+## Siberian Stockpile of Nuclear, Chemical and Biological and the Russian WMD Lever
 By poisoning the main water stream or storage with chemical weapons, one could achieve the force multiplier effects.
 A small group of dozen chemical weapon specialists could cause widespread damage to hundreds of thousands of troops and civilians within a population center that shares that water stream or storage.
 Hence harmful chemical compounds getting into the main water source would become a Weapon of Mass Destruction.

 ![Chemical WMD](https://storage.googleapis.com/spykman-world/aral_sea_4x.gif)